 Following hurricanes Irma and María, Puerto Rico faces a greater need for rental housing.
 The substantial reduction in available housing caused by the destruction of the hurricanes, combined with a wave of displaced residents in need of housing, represents a major obstacle to the Island’s long-term recovery.

 Low Income Housing Tax Credits (LIHTC) have been crucial in the construction of thousands of housing units in Puerto Rico.
 The Puerto Rico Department of Housing launched the CDBG-DR Gap LIHTC Program, with the purpose of promoting the construction and/or rehabilitation of homes for families and/or elderly people, through financing the difference required to be paid for the construction expenses of low-rent housing, which are usually contributed from other public and/or private funding.

 The Puerto Rico Housing Financing Authority (PRHFA) has been designated as the managing entity of the Program and, consequently, will administer the CDBG-DR funds assigned to it under the supervision and with the collaboration of the Puerto Rico Department of Housing.
-The allocated funds for the LIHTC CDBG-DR Gap Program is nine hundred and sixty-three million dollars ($963,000,000).
+The allocated funds for the LIHTC CDBG-DR Gap Program is one billion two hundred and thirteen million dollars ($1,273,000,000).

 There are two types of tax credits for the acquisition, rehabilitation, or construction of rental housing for low-income households.

 For the implementation of the first phase of the program, the Department of Housing and PRHFA provided economic assistance through CDBG-DR funds to projects that, according to the financing cycle of the 2016 ‘Qualified Allocation Plan’ (QAP), were ready to go with the nine percent (9%) of LIHTC.

 PHASE 2 | 4% Tax Credits